cloudmesh/useful-introduction_to_cloud-2015/_sources/cloudmesh/quickstart.txt

 One line install with curl
 ----------------------------------------------------------------------

+.. error:: this method does not yet work

+.. todo:: correct the documentation and the install script

 This script can also be executed while getting it from our convenient instalation script repository.
 For ubuntu you can use::